The short answer: no, not until your child turns 18.

 Here's exactly how the withdrawal rules work.

-As a general rule, funds in a Trump Account cannot be withdrawn before January 1 of the year your child turns 18.
+Funds in a Trump Account cannot be withdrawn before January 1 of the year your child turns 18.
+The only exception is the death of the beneficiary.
 The money is meant to be there when they become an adult.

 - Disability